Palibrix/Bavovniatko/README.md

 3. As a `User`, I can logout
 4. As a `User`, I can register new account
 5. As a `User`, I can create any drone Part, that I can add to my own Drone
+6. As a `User`, I can not create Part, that is a copy of my own Part or official Part
-6. As a `User`, I can create Drone from either public or my own Parts, that is I can name it and select any Parts
+7. As a `User`, I can create Drone from either official, unofficial or my own Parts, that is I can name it and select any Parts
-7. As a `User`, I can view, search and filter Parts on a Drone creation page, that is I can easily find what I was looking for.
+8. As a `User`, I can view, search and filter Parts on a Drone creation page, that is I can easily find what I was looking for.
 Official Parts will be included first
-8. As a `User`, I can see warnings if Part is not official and/or not fully completed
+9. As a `User`, I can see warnings if Part is not official and/or not fully completed
-9. As a `User`, I can drag-and-drop Part when creating Drone, that is I can pick Part from a list and drop it onto build
+10. As a `User`, I can drag-and-drop Part when creating Drone, that is I can pick Part from a list and drop it onto build
-10. As a `User`, I can get a more detailed information about Part, when I hover over it on Drone creation page
+11. As a `User`, I can get a more detailed information about Part, when I hover over it on Drone creation page
-11. As a `User`, I can update any of my drone Parts
+12. As a `User`, I can update any of my drone Parts
-12. As a `User`, I can delete any of my drone Parts
+13. As a `User`, I can delete any of my drone Parts
-13. As a `User`, I can view any Part, so that I could filter public and private and see warnings if viewed Part is not official
+14. As a `User`, I can view any Part, so that I could filter official and unofficial and see warnings if viewed Part is not official
-14. As a `User`, I can view any Drone, so that I could filter public and private and see warnings if viewed Drone is not official
+15. As a `User`, I can view any Drone, so that I could filter official and unofficial and see warnings if viewed Drone is not official
-15. As a `User`, I can search for a Part, that is I can search something in a specific category (e.g. engine, batteries) by model and manufacturer
+16. As a `User`, I can search for a Part, that is I can search something in a specific category (e.g. engine, batteries) by model and manufacturer
-16. As a `User`, I can filter Parts, that is I can filter Part in a specific category by manufacturer or Part-specific values
+17. As a `User`, I can filter Parts, that is I can filter Part in a specific category by manufacturer or Part-specific values
+18. As a `User`, I can search for a Drone, that is I can search something in a specific category (sport, photography) by name
+19. As a `User`, I can filter Parts, that is I can filter Drone in a specific category by Drones Part-specific values

 ----
 ## `Administrator`